tednguyendev/nimble_challenge/README.md

 - Gem `sidekiq` + `redis` to handle background processing.
 - Gem `selenium-webdriver` + `webdrivers` to scrape the Google Search results.
 - Gem `rspec-rails` + `shoulda-matchers` + `factory_bot_rails` + `faker` to write the tests.
+- Gem `capistrano` + AWS Lightsail to deploy the application.

 ### Frontend(React)
 As a front-end developer, I admit I have limited field experience.
 However, I have chosen to work with React since it's the framework I'm most comfortable with.